MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-sales-copilot.md

 This article provides guidance on how to extend Copilot for Sales with your application APIs.
 It provides the following information:
 - Capabilities you can extend in Copilot for Sales.
 - Input and output parameters for the APIs you need to build.
-- Specific descriptions searched by Copilot for Sales within your plugin to determine the intended API for a particular capability.
+- Specific descriptions searched by Copilot for Sales within your action to determine the intended API for a particular capability.
 It also guides you on how to manage the input and output for these APIs.

 ## How does extensibility work in Copilot for Sales?

 Copilot for Sales in Microsoft 365 is composed of multiple individual capabilitys that are made available contextually to users.
 Each of these features is backed by a skill service owned by Copilot for Sales.
 When an end user interacts with a capability, the skill service for the capability generates the insights to deliver as part of that capability.
 Out-of-the-box, the skill service uses data in Graph and CRMs to get insights.
-With extensibility, the skill service will call into your application APIs made available in your copilot plugin in real-time to get additional insights to enrich the capability.
-When the skill service calls into your application APIs, it will pass all available context that your application APIs accept; and expects to get back insights in a format that aligns with how the insights are presented to users of the copilot in the capability.
+With extensibility, the skill service will call into your application APIs made available in your action in real-time to get additional insights to enrich the capability.
+When the skill service calls into your application APIs, it will pass all available context that your application APIs accept; and expects to get back insights in a format that aligns with how the insights are presented to users of the Copilot for Sales in the capability.

 `image`